hubamatyas/IFRC-Sampling-App/README.md

 ## Testing

-Crypress framework is used for both component and end-to-end testings.\
+Cypress framework is used for both component and end-to-end testings.\
 See the [documentation](https://docs.cypress.io/) for more about testing using Cypress.

 ### `npx cypress open`